 What is the cause of Chkdsk locking at 0 in Windows 10

-- Or analysis of various segments such as index, processed index records, processed security descriptors.
+- The analysis can be done on a variety of segments, including index records, processed index records, and processed security descriptors.

 How to fix Chkdsk stuck at 0 in Windows 10

 - The chkdsk process can be stopped by pressing Esc or Enter.

 - Unnecessary files can be removed by running Disk Cleanup.

 - Press Enter to begin scanning system files with SFC / scan now in advanced CMD.